2sic/2sxc/ToSIC_SexyContent/Docs-Generator/how-to/razor/edit.toolbar.md

 4. `Edit.Toolbar(actions: "new", contentType: "BlogPost")` creates a toolbar with one button, namely `new` which will open a new `BlogPost` form.
 5. `@Edit.Toolbar(actions: "new", contentType: "BlogPost",  prefill: new { Title = "Hello", Color = "red" } )` creates a toolbar with one button, namely `new` which will open a new `BlogPost` form, and prefills the `Title` and `Color` field.

-TODO MORE SIMPLE EXAMPLES

-## Edit.Toolbar API
-The `Edit.Toolbar()` has these parameters

-1. `target` a [DynamicEntity](xref:HowTo.DynamicCode.Entity) content-item, _optional_
-this is a content item which will be affected by the toolbar
-2. `actions` string, _optional, must be [named](xref:HowTo.DynamicCode.NamedParameters)_
-this is a comma-separated string overriding the default buttons which the toolbar will create, containing [command names](xref:Specs.Js.Commands).
-3. `contentType` string, _optional, must be [named](xref:HowTo.DynamicCode.NamedParameters)_
-this is necessary if you want a _new_ button which would open the dialog to create a new item, and you don't have a target-item which already tells the system what type to use.
-This allows you to create a button for a new "Category" and another button for a new "BlogPost" etc.
-4. `prefill` object, _optional, must be [named](xref:HowTo.DynamicCode.NamedParameters)_
-allows a _new_ dialog to receive values as a prefill, for example to already specify a date, title, category, etc.
-1. `toolbar` object, _optional, must be [named](xref:HowTo.DynamicCode.NamedParameters)_ (v08.06+)
-a full toolbar configuration object - see the [JS documentation for Toolbar](xref:Specs.Js.Toolbar.Intro).
-If you use this, you cannot also specify _actions_, _contentType_ or _prefill_ as those would want to configure the same information.
-1. `settings` object, _optional, must be [named](xref:HowTo.DynamicCode.NamedParameters)_ (v08.06+)
-the settings used by a toolbar like alignment - see the [JS documentation for settings](xref:Specs.Js.Toolbar.Settings)

 ## The Toolbar Actions
 _Note:_ at the moment, the buttons are grouped into bundles like